GoodnessJames/simple_shell/README.md

 README.md: This file describes all you need to know about this project.

-List of Allowed  Functions and system calls for this project
+List of Allowed  Functions and system calls for this project: acess chdir close closedir execve exit fflush fork free getcwd getline getpid isatty kill malloc open opendir perror read readdir signal stat( istat